From eye masks and phone chargers to miracle cream, here are the essentials I always pack in my hand luggage.

 Hello from 37,000 feet.
 Clouds to the left, jokers to the right.
 No wait… spare seat to my right (yes, I’ve already celebrated that one!) and this is roughly where I’ll be for the next 10 hours of my day.
 I’m heading over to Los Angeles, then on to Hawaii, and as with any trip, there was the usual packing spree last night.

 I like to think I’m a pretty seasoned traveller now, you would be too after taking 47 flights in a year!
-While what goes in my main luggage changes with the destination, my hand luggage is pretty consistent.
-So what makes my journey easier, and what tips do I have for your next trip?
+While what goes in my main luggage changes with the destination, my carry on bag is pretty consistent.
+So how do I deal with constantly packing bags for travel?
+What travel packing tips do I have that my journey easier, and how can I help you to travel light?
 Let’s see…

 Travel Packing Essentials: Ear Plugs

 I can’t remember the last time I went on a trip and didn’t pack ear plugs!
 I’m not guaranteed to need them on every flight or at every destination, but there have been a few times when I’ve been eternally grateful for them!
 I really rate these ones in particular, which have blocked out screaming twin boys, a guy who liked a good phlehmy snort, a constant toilet flush (learned the hard way not to sit near the toilet…) and a German stag do.

 Similarly, this is another essential for me.
 I’ve got a padded eye mask that I’ve had for over a year and it’s so incredibly comfortable.
 Many have been scratchy or thin, so it’s worth spending a bit to get a really cosy, comfortable eye mask.
 Not only are they great for flights when you want a bit of shut eye, they’re also good on long bus journeys, and in lovely sunshiney destinations where you get blinded by sunlight streaming through the curtains at 6am.